Mom’s Homemade Caramels

 Can homemade caramels be frozen?

 Yes!
 After wrapping the caramels individually (so they don’t stick together) place them in a Freezer zip-top bag and freeze for up to 6 months.
-To thaw, just place at room temperature for a couple of hours until soft and ready to eat.
+To thaw, just place at room temperature for a few minutes until soft and ready to eat.

 Christmas Treat Recipes